Patent foramen ovale

 The umbilical cord delivers oxygen-rich blood to the baby's right atrium.
 Most of this blood travels through the foramen ovale and into the left atrium.
 From there the blood goes to the left ventricle, which pumps it throughout the body.
 Blood also travels from the right atrium to the right ventricle, which also pumps blood to the body via another bypass system.

 Newborn baby's heart

 The pressure of the blood pumping through the heart usually forces the foramen ovale closed.
-In most people, the opening fuses shut, usually sometime within the first or second year of life.
+In most people, the opening fuses shut, usually sometime during infancy.

 Patent foramen ovale

 Patent foramen ovale is a small, flap-like opening in the wall between the right and left upper chambers of the heart.
 It usually causes no signs or symptoms and rarely requires treatment. ...

 Generally, a patent foramen ovale doesn't cause complications.
 But, some studies have found the disorder is more common in individuals with certain conditions, such as unexplained stroke and migraine with aura.
 In most cases, there are other reasons for these conditions, and it's just a coincidence the person also has a patent foramen ovale.
 However, in some cases, blood clots in the heart may move through a patent foramen ovale, travel to the brain and cause a stroke.
 When this happens, it's often in people with conditions that increase the risk of blood clots, such as cancer.